 View our Japanese recipe collection here.

-This is the perfect go-to soba dish for winter days when you feel that annoying cold about to take hold.
-Not only does the thick, hot broth loaded with grated ginger warm your system from head to toe but buckwheat and spring onion provide a bug-kicking dose of nutritional, antioxidant laden goodness.
-Ankake is the name of thickened dashi-based amber broth used as a soup or sauce in Japanese cuisine in various stages of viscosity!
+This is the perfect dish for winter days when you feel that annoying cold about to take hold - the thick, hot broth loaded with grated ginger will warm you from the inside out.
+Ankake is the name of thickened dashi-based amber broth used as a soup or sauce in Japanese cuisine in various stages of viscosity.

 Hot and humid Japanese summers call for light, refreshing ‘stamina’ foods to help you keep your cool.
 These very fine wheat noodles are served cold, sometimes over ice with a salty dipping sauce on the side which is sometimes seasoned with refreshing, appetite stimulating and fatigue combatting rice vinegar.
 Nutrient rich and cooling condiments are often added and in recent years sweet, ripe tomatoes have become a popular addition to somen dishes.